 - LSU Eunice, a member of the Louisiana State University System, is a comprehensive, open admissions institution of higher education.
 The University is dedicated to high quality, low-cost education and is committed to academic excellence and the dignity and worth of the individual.
 To this end, LSU Eunice offers associate degrees, certificates and continuing education programs as well as transfer curricula.
 Its curricula span the liberal arts, sciences, business and technology, pre-professional and professional areas for the benefit of a diverse population.
 All who can benefit from its resources deserve the opportunity to pursue the goal of lifelong learning and to expand their knowledge and skills at LSU Eunice.

-Louisiana State University-Eunice places among the top 20% of community colleges in Louisiana for:
+Louisiana State University-Eunice ranks among the top 20% of public schools in Louisiana for:

 - LSU Eunice is committed to maintaining the highest academic and professional standards in all of its educational and related programs and services.
 To this end, the University will endeavor to recruit the best qualified personnel available for its various programs and will encourage the professional growth of administrators, faculty, and staff as a continuous process.
 LSU Eunice first opened its doors in 1967.
 Since then, some 40,000+ students have enrolled.
 During their time at LSUE, they gained new knowledge and skills that they have been able to share as productive citizens of Southwest Louisiana.
 LSU Eunice is located just southwest of Eunice along Louisiana Highway 755 on a 196-acre tract of land originally belonging to the Arnold LeDoux family, which donated fifty acres for the establishment of the University campus.
 The University originally purchased an additional fifty acres and later acquired another 95.83 acres for future expansion.
 The campus is located in Acadia Parish, near the boundaries of Evangeline and St. Landry Parishes, in a rich and fertile section of Southwest Louisiana referred to as 'the tri-parish area.'